loopbackio/loopback.io/pages/en/contrib/LTS.md

 ## Maintenance versions

-When a new major version (for example, 4.0) is released, the oldest LTS version (for example, 2.x) enters maintenance mode, where it will stay for another six months at minimum.
+When a new major version (for example, 4.0) is released, the oldest LTS version (for example, 2.x) enters maintenance mode, where it will stay at least for another six months and so long as the Node.js LTS versions available at release time are maintained by the Node.js project.

 Once a release moves into maintenance mode, only critical bugs, critical security fixes, and documentation updates will be permitted.